Colleges of Arts and Sciences

 Master's Degrees: Master of Arts (MA), Master of Fine Arts (MFA), Master of Library and Information Science (MLISc), Master of Music (MMus), Master of Public Administration (MPA), Master of Science (MS), Master of Urban and Regional Planning (MURP)

-Doctoral Degrees: Doctor of Philosophy (PhD) degrees in various disciplines
+Doctoral Degrees: Doctor of Philosophy (PhD)

 In addition to the major concentrations that are part of every bachelor's degree, students may choose to pursue a certificate in an area of personal interest.
 Certificates signify that a student has completed a defined body of work in a particular department or program.
 Certificates can be conferred as soon as the student completes the program's requirements.
 The right to confer certificates has been granted to certain programs and departments by the Board of Regents; some certificates are only for graduate students.
 Certificates entail a minimum of 15 credit hours of non-introductory course work (including all upper division courses and those at the 200 level that have college-level course prerequisites), completed with a grade of C (not C-) or better and an overall GPA of 2.5 or better for those courses.
 Information on specific certificates can be obtained from the appropriate department or program office.
-See page 83 for a complete listing of certificate programs offered by the Colleges of Arts and Sciences.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.